Monotonicity of positive solutions to semilinear elliptic equations with mixed boundary conditions in triangles: Introduction

-Qualitative properties have also been studied for mixed boundary conditions.
-Berestycki and Nirenberg \cite{BN88, BN90} obtained the symmetry and monotonicity results for cylindrical domains.
-The second author \cite{CWY23} also showed 1-D symmetry results for half-cylindrical domains.
-Berestycki and Pacella \cite{BP89} and Zhu \cite{Zhu01} established radial symmetry results when the domain is a spherical sector, while radial symmetry results were further derived in \cite{DPa89, CW92} when the domain is an infinite sectorial cone.
-In the fast few years, the authors \cite{CY18, YCL18, CLY21, YCG21} obtained some symmetry and monotonicity results in mixed boundary problem in various types of bounded domains.
-In the realm of nonlinear mixed boundary problems, symmetry results have also been explored \cite{DP19, DR04, Ter95, WH07} and the references therein.
+Qualitative properties for mixed boundary value problems of the type \eqref{LY101} have been extensively investigated.
+In cylindrical domains, Berestycki and Nirenberg \cite{BN88, BN90} established symmetry and monotonicity results, while the second author \cite{CWY23} subsequently demonstrated one-dimensional symmetry in half-cylindrical domains.
+Berestycki and Pacella \cite{BP89} and Zhu \cite{Zhu01} established radial symmetry results for domains that are spherical sectors, while further radial symmetry results were obtained in \cite{dCP89, CW92, SGC97} for infinite sectorial cones.
+More recently, further symmetry and monotonicity properties for mixed boundary problems in various classes of bounded domains have been obtained by the second author \cite{CY18, YCL18, CLY21, YCG21, MY26, Yao26}.
+In the context of nonlinear mixed boundary problems, several investigations \cite{Ter95, DR04, WH07, DP19} have likewise addressed symmetry properties.

-The linear case of \eqref{LY101} is also very important.
-In 2012, the polymath project titled ``The Hot Spots Conjecture for Acute Triangles" was introduced \cite{Pol12}.
-Over recent years, the primary objective of this project has been successfully addressed in \cite{JM22ar}.
-Additionally, the second author has comprehensively characterized the properties of the second Neumann eigenfunction in \cite{CGY23}.
-Within the framework of the project \cite{Pol12}, a specific question concerning the linear mixed problems in triangles is presented (e.g., comment 4 of \href{https://polymathprojects. org/2012/06/12/polymath7-research-thread-1-the-hot-spots-conjecture/}{Polymath7 research thread 1}).
+The linear case of \eqref{LY101} presents equally rich structure.
+In 2012, the Polymath7 project “The Hot Spots Conjecture for Acute Triangles” \cite{Pol12} initiated extensive discussions on the location of extrema of Laplace eigenfunctions in triangles.
+Subsequent progress and related developments are documented in \cite{JM22ar}.
+In addition, the second author provided a comprehensive characterization of the second Neumann eigenfunction in \cite{CGY26}.
+Furthermore, in 2004 Ba\~{n}uelos, Pang, and Pascu \cite{BPP04} introduced the “hot spots” property for the mixed (Dirichlet--Neumann) eigenvalue problem, posing the question of whether the positive eigenfunction attains its maximum exclusively on the Neumann portion of the boundary.
+Within the framework of \cite{Pol12}, a specific question concerning linear mixed problems in triangles is raised (see comment 4 in the \href{https://polymathprojects.org/2012/06/12/polymath7-research-thread-1-the-hot-spots-conjecture/}{Polymath7 research thread 1}).

 \begin{conj}[\cite{Pol12}] The maximum of the first (positive) non-trivial eigenfunction for a triangle with mixed boundary conditions (two sides Neumann, and one side Dirichlet) occurs at the corner opposite to the Dirichlet side. \end{conj}